nurelm/nurelm-get-posts/readme.txt

 == Installation ==

-1. Upload `nurelm-get-posts.php` to the `/wp-content/plugins/` directory
+1. Upload the plugin to the `/wp-content/plugins/` directory and unzip it.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Place `[get_posts]` in your pages.
 Check the [plugin homepage](http://www.nurelm.com/themanual/2009/08/21/nurelm-get-posts/) for detailed options and more complex uses.

 == Changelog ==